 Who are the relevant regulators in Bulgaria and what are their contact details?

-The Ministry of Interior oversees the LMFT regime.
-The Minister of Interior or officials authorised by him may impose the fines described above.
+The officials of the Ministry of Interior are empowered to control whether the LMFT regime has been breached, and the Minister of Interior or officials authorized by him are empowered to impose the fines described above.

 Eversheds Sutherland is the name and brand under which the members of Eversheds Sutherland Limited (Eversheds Sutherland (International) LLP and Eversheds Sutherland (US) LLP) and their respective controlled, managed and affiliated firms and the members of Eversheds Sutherland (Europe) Limited (each an "Eversheds Sutherland Entity" and together the "Eversheds Sutherland Entities") provide legal or other services to clients around the world.
 Eversheds Sutherland Entities are constituted and regulated in accordance with relevant local regulatory and legal requirements and operate in accordance with their locally registered names.
 The use of the name Eversheds Sutherland, is for description purposes only and does not imply that the Eversheds Sutherland Entities are in a partnership or are part of a global LLP.
 The responsibility for the provision of services to the client is defined in the terms of engagement between the instructed firm and the client.